Sweng-Group-4/sweng-group-4/README.md

 ### Upload Images

 Using the side nav bar, you can head to the upload page.
 Select a photo from your local device, add a user caption describing the photo, and then press upload.
 You can then search for your uploaded photo using the search page.

+### Translation

+Any user input in the search bar is automatically translated to English.
+Try the following queries:

+1. "die Katze" (German: the cat)
+2. "une photo d'un dauphin" (French: a photo of a dolphin)